andyhansen/blog/_posts/2018-07-11-from-dotnet-to-ruby.md

 ## Time away from the Microsoft ecosystem
 Microsoft does a great job at gluing all their offerings together, which often makes it the first thing you reach for to solve a problem.
-If you needed a database, you'll probably be using [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-2016), for Bots, it's [Box Framework](https://dev.botframework.com/), [Azure](https://azure.microsoft.com/en-us/) is the easiest way to set up web hosting.
+If you needed a database, you'll probably be using [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-2016), for Bots, it's [Bot Framework](https://dev.botframework.com/), [Azure](https://azure.microsoft.com/en-us/) is the easiest way to set up web hosting.
 These are all great solutions, but I was starting to feel a bit boxed in by them.
 My career at this point had ended up being entirely Microsoft.
 I could see the thriving world of open source through my window, and it was giving me major [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out).